 Storage

-- Carrots and red peppers are loaded with vitamin A and C to support immunity.
+- Carrots and red peppers - are loaded with vitamin A and C

-- Hemp hearts offer plant-based protein and healthy fats to fuel busy toddler days.
+- Hemp hearts - offer fibre, plant-based protein, and healthy fats to fuel busy toddler days.

-- Eggs are a powerhouse of nutrients like choline, which supports brain development.
+- Eggs - contain a lot of supportive nutrients like choline, which supports brain development.

 FAQ

 While it’s important to offer our kids a variety of foods, school lunches are not always the best time to introduce something brand new.
-It’s often best to stick with familiar favourites that they feel confident eating.
-A classic peanut butter (or seed butter) and banana sandwich or a simple cheese sandwich are great, reliable options.
+Working with familiar favourites that they feel confident eating can be helpful, and then gradually increase variety over time.
+A classic peanut butter (or seed butter) and banana sandwich or a simple cheese sandwich are generally accepted option, but use the filling that works best for your child.

-Totally!
+Yes!
 Use a plant-based yogurt (like almond or oat) and pick a dairy-free sandwich filling.
-There are lots of great sandwich fillings that are dairy-free such as a nut or seed butter and banana, hummus, chickpea mash, just to name a few!
+There are lots of great sandwich fillings that are dairy-free such as a nut or seed butter and chia jam, banana, hummus, chickpea mash, just to name a few!

 Recipe